farbodsafaei/alphanumeric-comparator/README.md

 #### How To

-Simply pass the comparator as a parameter when sorting a list:
+Simply pass the comparator as a parameter when sorting a list of strings:
 ```java
 List<String> list = new ArrayList<String>();
 list.add("some string");